wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 5. Back in the Deploy page, click the **Manage** link to see the new application in the Azure Management Portal.

 6. In the **Essentials** dropdown, click the resource group link.
-Note also that the web site is already connected to the GitHub repository under **External Project**.
+Note also that the web app is already connected to the GitHub repository under **External Project**.

 	![](./media/app-service-deploy-complex-application-predictably/gettemplate-3-portalresourcegroup.png)

-7. In the resource group blade, note that there are already two web sites and one SQL Database in the resource group.
+7. In the resource group blade, note that there are already two web apps and one SQL Database in the resource group.

 	![](./media/app-service-deploy-complex-application-predictably/gettemplate-4-portalresourcegroupclicked.png)